jasonwbw/NLPbasic/README.md

 List of completed function
 --------
-base inverted index(just for other methods)
+Inverted index(just for other methods)
 PMI(Pointwise mutual information)